Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 **TODO:** Trace down the source of the Foundation types `Thread`, `Thread.current`, and the `.start()` function.
 - Is it easy to infer how to implement these properties and functions?
-- What does the construction of this built-in type suggest about the complexity of debugging multiple threads, each executing specific tasks concurrently?
+- What does the construction of this built-in type suggest about the complexity of debugging multiple threads where each custom thread executes specific tasks concurrently?

-**Q:** In the following output:
+**Q:** Listed below is a selected portion of the output:
-- What do the hexadecimal numbers next to `<NSThread: ` tell us?
-How could that information be useful?
+- What do the hexadecimal numbers next to `<NSThread: ` tell us and how could that information be useful?
 - Where did the properties `number` and `name` come from?

 ```Swift
   On thread: <NSThread: 0x600003af0dc0>{number = 1, name = main} doing nothing
   On thread: <NSThread: 0x600003acc340>{number = 3, name = Background Thread} doing work
 ```
-**Q:** This approach involves direct creation and management of threads.
-What drawbacks do you anticipate with this approach?
+**Q:** This approach involved direct creation and management of threads.
+- What drawbacks do you foresee with this approach, especially in more complex implementations?

 ## After Class